 There is often something in an artifact which does not conform to the cognition and working mode of humans.
-Donald Norman describes a whole range of things which create difficulties for people.
-A glass door, for instance, which for the sake of style has no handles, or handles attached on the wrong side.
-This glass door, in itself, opens and closes just as it is supposed to be.
+Take, for instance, a glass door without handles.
+This door, in itself, opens and closes just as it is supposed to be.
 But people, searching for visual and tactile clues, for protrusions or moulds suggesting how that door is intended to be opened, have, in the absence of a clue, troubles with it.
+Donald Norman labeled this phenomenon “affordance”.
+But there is a deeper philosophical dimension.
 By not providing a clue, this door demonstrates the ontological distance between a human and an object.

 The ideal “alien” object provides no clue

-Artifacts follow their own technical evolution, which gradually diminishes the distance between humans and objects.
+Artifacts follow their own technical evolution, which tends to gradually diminish the distance between humans and objects.
 Mechanic parts have been replaced by electronics, making the inner workings of technical objects smaller and the space allocated for interfaces larger.

 Humans mediated this difference by adapting themselves.
 Rock climbers scan the rock for usable dents and protrusions, stretching their body so that fingers and toes find footing.
 Rock walls occuring in nature are not designed to be used by rock climbers for thrill and entertainment.
 Yet rock climbers say that they are more fun than designed climbing walls.
 The motivation here is a drive which must have been useful in human evolution: the motivation to overcome an obstacle.

 This distance between humans and artifacts brings forth desirable qualities: solving problems, adaptation, learning, mastering skills